naher94/F22.DMA331/_assignments/midterm-project.md

 The application should include at minimum a home page, a movie page where you can learn about the film, plus the booking experience and 2 other pages of your choice.
 Likely there will be several other pages that could be designed as well.

 ## Milestone 1: Planning & Research
-**Due: Oct 12th.** This first milestone will help you set up the scope of work and step into the larger project/design process.
+**Due: Oct 18th.** This first milestone will help you set up the scope of work and step into the larger project/design process.
 Your project plan will callout all pages you would like to include include in the design to create the full experience.
 This milestone should include:
 * **A site map** of your project, visualizing the information architecture.
 (10 points) [(site map reference)](https://xd.adobe.com/ideas/process/information-architecture/sitemap-and-information-architecture/)
 * **Research** in the form of commentary on competitors, such as noting the usability heuristics and user's mental model.
 (20 points)
 * **Design inspiration** from site like [Dribbble](https://dribbble.com) or other products in the world, with documented comments and question about the work.
 (20 points)

 ## Milestone 2: Sketches & Ideation
-**Due: Oct 16th.** The second milestone starts to visualize your ideas, questions and explorations from the planning & research phase!
+**Due: Oct 24th.** The second milestone starts to visualize your ideas, questions and explorations from the planning & research phase!
 This milestone should include:
 * **Lots of sketches** on different idea, thinking about the divergent phase of the process.
 Explore many different ideas across all the pages you will be designing.
 (30 points)
 * **Questions** that come to mind that aid in further research.
 The more the merrier!
 (15 points)
 * **Platform of choice**, pick between either iOS or Android (5 points)

 ## Milestone 3: First Client Review
-**Due: Oct 21st.** This third milestone transforms your ideas into designs that look and feel more like a real product, accounting for user workflows and visual design details.
+**Due: Oct 27th.** This third milestone transforms your ideas into designs that look and feel more like a real product, accounting for user workflows and visual design details.
 * **Hi-fi designs,** produce hi-fi designs bring your ideas into works that look closer to reality
 * **Presentation,** present your hi-fi designs in a way that clearly states your problem solving.
 Think about composing a presentation that helps you capture constructive comments from the design crit.
 * **Critique,** design crit plays a major role in the design process.
 Leave at least 3 constructive comments on each of your classmate's projects **(Due Oct 23rd)**

 ## Milestone 4: Final Product
-**Due: Oct 28th.** The final product, a culmination of the full process from research to solution.
+**Due: Nov 3rd.** The final product, a culmination of the full process from research to solution.
 Your design proposal and a representation of all your process done to date.
 Of course through out the project you can go back and add to any phase of the process that helps you refine your final solution.
 * **Iterations** from open question and critique comments, explore both divergent and convergent ideas
 * **A clear presentation** of your solution.
 Think about the problems you are solving, how you solved it and what next steps might look like.